Morbius: Release date, trailer and everything we know about the Jared Leto superhero movie

 So, with all that in mind, here is everything that we know about Morbius.

-The journey for for Morbius to get to the big screen continues.
+The journey for for Morbius to get to the big screen has been a long one.
 Initially, Sony was planning to release Morbius in July 2020.
 Of course, the pandemic caused many movies to delay their planned releases.
-For Morbius, it was originally moved to March 19, 2021, before being pushed again to Oct.
-8, 2021.
-However, Sony eventually put Venom: Let There Be Carnage in that October date, and pushed Morbius to January 2022, ultimately to January 28.
+For Morbius, it was originally moved to March 19, 2021, before being pushed again to October 8, 2021.
+However, Sony eventually put Venom: Let There Be Carnage in that October date and pushed Morbius to January 2022, ultimately to January 28.
 One more push moved Morbius for the final time to its April 1 release.

 Who is Michael Morbius

 Michael Morbius is a classic example of a Marvel character who started out as a tragic villain only to eventually become more of an anti-hero.

 Michael Morbius begins as a brilliant scientist, but he suffers from a rare blood disease.
 In an attempt to find a cure, vampire bat DNA is mixed into his blood, transforming him into a pseudo-vampire with a lust for blood.
 Originally, Morbius was a villain for both Spider-Man and Blade, but he eventually became a vigilante who strives to satisfy his need to consume blood by stalking bad guys.

 From all of the early footage of the upcoming Morbius movie, it certainly looks like the character is staying pretty close to that origin, though will likely more immediately be targeting bad guys as his primary prey.

 A new video features Jared Leto talking about the origins of character and why he thinks it will be an exciting one for fans:

 Morbius is a good old-fashioned origin story for the character, though we do know that there will be some larger allusions to the superhero universe Sony is building with other Spider-Man villains/anti-heroes, most notably Venom.